-Can’t start without getting the proper shoes, can we?
-For this we’d recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any canvas shoes obtained from some store.
+If you don’t already have some old Converse laying around, we got you covered.
+We recommend getting the classic Converse shoes since they’re made of high-quality canvas, are easy to paint on, and will last much longer than any other canvas shoes.
 The Converse Chuck Taylors are a favorite of shoe artists and come in two different styles:

 High Tops: These are a great choice if your design is relatively larger and requires a large space; this would give you the blank canvas you need.

 Low Tops: If your design involves a repetitive or funky pattern or some simple small prints like flowers, Low Tops are the way to go.

-To scan through all your different options, you can visit Converse official website and pick out something else you really like.
+To scan through all your different options, you can visit the Converse official website and pick out something that fits your style.

 - Masking/ Painter’s tape: This is to seal off any areas you don’t want to be painted over and for stenciling.

 - XACTO knife (optional): To cut off the tape and for stenciling (if you’re using tape to stencil out your design)

 - Gesso/ Acrylic paint in white or black (as a primer): You’ll need these to form the base since canvas absorbs a lot of the paint and it’s hard to get the colors to show properly without a proper base.
 You can get it in white or black depending on the color of your shoes (use white unless the canvas of your Chuck Taylors are black)